isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 and its sub-options are inserted by the relay agent and received by Kea; there is no need for Kea to be configured with those options.

-.. table:: List of RAI Sub-options That Kea Can Understand.
+.. table:: List of RAI sub-options that Kea can understand

    +--------------------+------+----------------------------------------------------------------------+
    | Name               | Code | Comment                                                              |